htutwaiphyoe/mastering-react-testing/README.md

 ## 04. ARIA Role

-getAllByRole, getByRole => ARIA Role, the purpose of the element for disability and screen reader
+getAllByRole, getByRole => ARIA Role, the purpose of the element for disability with vision and screen reader

 by default html tag assigned role automatically => implicit